lcol3117/PREPV/README.md

 [![Run on Repl.it](https://repl.it/badge/github/lcol3117/PREPV)](https://repl.it/github/lcol3117/PREPV)

-**PREPV hyperparameters: MIP only.
-This is because of the IPL2 algorithm which makes me happy. **
+**PREPV hyperparameters: MIP and j. j = 4 should work fine. **

+MIP is the maximum impossible performance

-However, if something is really messed up change j to something other than 3.
+However, if something is really messed up change j to something other than 4.

+Higher j -> More spread out

+Lower j -> Less spread out

 **Use: **

-`PREPV_agent(dims, mip)`
+`PREPV_agent(dims, mip, j = 4)`

 MIP = Maximum Impossible Performance

 **PREPV algorithm: **

-First calculate epsilon per the IPL2 algorithm, it is mostly math so see the code for how it works.
-It is in `PREPV_agent.calculateEpsilon`.
+First calculate epsilon as the max(Q) / MIP.

 Calculate a list of all points in the Q-table ranked by performance.